SmritiChawla/Precily/README.md

-<H1> Precily: Deep neural network based framework for prediction of drug response in both in vivo and in vitro settings.</H1>
+<H1, align="center"> Precily: Deep neural network based framework for prediction of drug response in both in vivo and in vitro settings.</H1>

 ![Workflow](Workflow.png)